 Dr Rachel Aaron offered the following statement to all present:

 On behalf of Her Majesty's Government and her people, I thank Chris and his committee for their dedication and for their great achievement on behalf of the tank crews lost in the Ypres Salient.

 *The above statement is revealed within the official commendation itself & for that Ambassador Aaron, we are all truly very grateful.
 Thank you.

 HM Queen Elizabeth II, Colonel in Chief of the Royal Tank Regiment,

-Black Rod in the House of Lords & Honorary President to the TMYS and it's conjoined Friends of the TMYS organization.
+Lt General Chris Deverell MBE who dedicated the TMYS during it's inauguration ceremony & Lt General (Retd) David Leakey CMG CBE, currently Gentleman Usher of the Black Rod in the House of Lords & Honorary President to the TMYS and its conjoined Friends of the TMYS organisation.

 THE 2014 ANNUAL TANK MEMORIAL YPRES SALIENT CEREMONY